 Example: In its simplest form, a query to the ESO SSAP for 1d science spectra in a cone of 0.2 degrees around a given equatorial J2000 position, looks like this:

-The DataLink service (P. Dowler et al, 2015, IVOA Recommendation) is linked to from within the responses received from: the ivoa.ObsCore table for reduced data, and the dbo.raw table for raw data.
+The DataLink service (P. Dowler et al, 2015, IVOA Recommendation) is a service that finds all files that are somehow related to the selected science file, and presents a table with the access points of all those files.
+The output result of a DataLink invocation is a VOTable, unless the parameter RESPONSFORMAT=json is added to the request.
+The ESO datalink service is linked to from within the responses received from queries to the ivoa.ObsCore table for reduced data, and the dbo.raw table for raw data.
 For example, a query to the ivoa.ObsCore table can return a column called access_url; such URL can be recognised (by its UCD) as a datalink resource.
-Following a datalink URL, the user can gather the access points to either, the main science file described in the selected ObsCore record, any ancillary file associated to the main science file, the file(s) out of which the main science file originated (progenitors), the preview of the main science file, the data description associated to the main science file, and any product that could have been generated out of the present science file (derivation).
+Following a datalink URL, the user can gather the access points (for download) of the main science file described in the selected ObsCore record, of any ancillary file associated to the main science file, of the file(s) out of which the main science file originated (progenitors), of the preview of the main science file, of the data release description associated to the main science file, and of any product that could have been generated out of the selected science file (derivation).
 Similarly, for the datalink_url column of the dbo.raw table.
-Basically, the DataLink is a service that finds all files that are somehow related to the selected science file, and presents a table with the access points of all those files.
-The output result of a DataLink invocation is a VOTable, unless the parameter RESPONSFORMAT=json is added to the request.

 It is also possible to compute a datalink URL, instead of querying for it, by appending the ESO identifier dp_id field to the fixed string 'http://archive.eso.org/datalink/links?ID=ivo://eso.org/ID?', for example: